-This fun project will teach your child how to make their own percussion instrument.
+This fun project will teach your child how to make his own percussion instrument.
 Maracas are most commonly found in Caribbean, Puerto Rican, and Latin American folk music, and often used to introduce children to music and rhythm because of their simple sounds and easy-to-use design.

-- Wrap both cups with aluminum foil.
+Wrap both cups with aluminum foil.
 Try to flatten the foil as much as possible.

-- Allow the paint to dry completely.
+Allow the paint to dry completely.

-- Now it’s time to shake your maracas!
+Now it’s time to shake your maracas!
 Put on your dancing shoes and make some music!